Other Schools of the University

 School of Nursing

-The School of Nursing offers study leading to the Bachelor of Science degree with a major in nursing.
+The School of Nursing offers study leading to the bachelor of science degree with a major in nursing.
 Admission to the School of Nursing requires either a registered nurse license or a prior baccalaureate degree in a non-nursing field.
 The degree programs offered by the school include a bachelor of science in nursing, an RN to BS or RN to BS to MS program for registered nurses, Master of Science nurse practitioner specialties, MS in leadership in health care systems, MS in nursing education, CNL, MS and PhD dual-degree programs, doctor of nursing practice, and the doctor of philosophy in nursing and health science.
 Post-master’s certificate programs are also available.

 Ranked among the leading graduate business schools in the world, Simon Business School offers graduate degree programs in the most sought-after industries, including accounting, finance, marketing, and management.
 The School is recognized as a pioneer in the application of economic principles to problems that managers encounter in their interactions with consumers, employees, government entities, and other firms.
 Three top business journals—the Journal of Accounting and Economics, The Journal of Financial Economics, and the Journal of Monetary Economics—were all founded by the Simon Business School to advance the world’s understanding of how economics can help firms profitably create value and help policymakers design better institutions and regulations to facilitate innovation and economic growth.

 The Full-Time two-year MBA program offers 11 concentrations to suit our student’s needs and meet their career goals, while our full-time MS programs are one year of focused study—with the option to pursue an internship track—and are designed for early career professionals.

 Simon also offers a variety of part-time Professional MBA and Executive MBA degree options that allow busy professionals to continue working while pursuing their degree, but utilizes the same rigorous coursework that will prepare them for success in today’s competitive business climate.